Updated January 2020

-Be it because Santa Cruz is one of the most important cities in Bolivia, or because people love trains, or because it is one of the most comfortable and direct ways to travel from Bolivia to Brazil, the trips by train from Santa Cruz to Puerto Quijarro are very very popular.
-Another reason to make this trip by train is because you can stop over in San José de Chiquitos, a jewel of the Jesuit Missions, with lush landscapes and amazing churches made of wood.
-This town is the home of one of the most important Barroque Music Festivals in the world.
+Because Santa Cruz is one of the most important cities in Bolivia, or because people love trains, or because it is one of the most comfortable and direct ways to travel from Bolivia to Brazil, the train from Santa Cruz to Puerto Quijarro is very popular.
+Another reason to take the train is that you can stop in San José de Chiquitos, a Jesuit Missions protected site.
+It famous for its colonial churches ornately carved in wood.
+This town is also home of one of the most important Barroque Music Festivals in the world.

 Santa Cruz to Puerto Quijarro by train

-The train Expreso Oriental travels from Santa Cruz to the border with Brazil on Mondays, Wednesdays and Fridays at 14.50, costs Bs 70 per person and takes 15hrs to arrive in Puerto Quijarro.
-You need to take the train from the Train Station, located on Montero Av., and they arrive at the train station located on Colón Av.
-From there, a cab trip to the border is 5 minutes and about as many Bolivianos.
-The train has services such as air conditioning, TV, toilets and a dinning carrige where you can have a meal (not included).
+The Expreso Oriental train travels from Santa Cruz to the border with Brazil on Mondays, Wednesdays and Fridays at 14:50.
+The cost is Bs 70 per person and it takes 15 hours to arrive in Puerto Quijarro.
+You need to take the train from the bimodal terminal, located on Avenida Montero.
+When you arrive in Puerto Quijarro you can take a cab to the border which takes about 5 minutes and costs about as many bolivianos.
+The train has air conditioning, TV, toilets and a dinning carriage.
+(Meals are not included in the ticket).